How long does it actually take to port a number?

 2. Delays hearing back from your current provider

 Porting from a traditional cell phone carrier to a VoIP provider can take longer than the normal 5-7 business day timeframe.
-You can also run into similar delays if your current provider isn’t responsive and you are trying to track down specific information, such as your PIN.
+You can also run into similar delays if your current provider isn’t responsive and you’re trying to track down specific information, such as your port-out/transfer PIN.
 Unfortunately, some providers don’t prioritize these requests because they don’t want you to leave.

-Moving from a VoIP to VoIP is generally faster, and much more hassle-free (unless your existing provider is slow to respond).
-If that isn’t you, strap in for a few extra days’ worth of wait time.
+Moving from VoIP to VoIP is generally faster and more hassle-free — unless your existing provider is slow to respond.
+If that’s the case, strap in for a few extra days’ of wait time.

 Number portability will be more or less difficult according to the carriers you use.
 A delay of three or four days may not necessarily be out of the ordinary.
 Still, it’s a good idea to keep track of that time to keep your port-in request moving.